 Our Baptism times for infants and young children are: Saturday Vigil Mass (4:45 p.m.); Sunday Mass 12:45 p.m. or 4:45 p.m. (except during Lent and Advent).

 Baptism for Children 6 years old or younger

-- Parent(s) requesting the baptism of a child 6 years old or under are expected to be registered parishioners of St. Andrew Catholic Church.
+- Parent(s) requesting the baptism of a child 6 years old or under are expected to be registered and active parishioners of St. Andrew Catholic Church for at least 6 months.
 If the parents are not registered at this parish, they need a letter from their pastor giving them permission to baptize at St. Andrew.